How to Use Google’s Link Disavow Tool in 5 Easy Steps

 But for those who need to use the disavow tool, our SEO team have put together a step by step process you can follow below, in 5 easy stages:

 To start the process of disavowing harmful (or what you perceive as harmful) links from your site you will need to start by collating a list of all the referring domains that link to your site.
-There are several steps to take to collect all this information, let’s run through how we create our lists:
+There are several steps to take to collect all this information, for the purpose of this guide, let’s run through how we create our lists:

 – Paste your URL into both websites and hit the search button.